Eugene-Myong/Let-Him-Cook/README.md

 ## Baseline Model

-For my first trick... sorry.
-For my first, baseline model, I used a simple linear regression model that predicts the number of steps using two basic features: the number of ingredients and the number of minutes the recipe requires.
+For my baseline model I used a simple linear regression model that predicts the number of steps using two basic features: the number of ingredients and the number of minutes the recipe requires.
 Both the number of ingredients and minutes are quantitative features.
 No ordinal or nominal features were used.

 As good practice entails, I standardized both features using StandardScalar inside a ColumnTransformer.